AlexNabokikh/nix-config/README.md

 For a new macOS host:

-1. Create `hosts/my-mac/default.nix`
+1. Create `modules/hosts/my-mac/default.nix`
-2. Start from `hosts/work-mac/default.nix`
+2. Start from `modules/hosts/work-mac/default.nix`
 3. Change:
    - hostname attr
    - username
    - stack choice

-4. Register the new host in `hosts/default.nix`
+The new host will be auto-imported by `import-tree` — no manual registration needed.

 ### 5. Pick The Right Stack